e-vdb/comment-emotion-analysis/README.md

 # comment-emotion-analysis

 ## Summary
-A simple Machine learning application to predict the emotion from a user's comment
+A simple Machine learning application to predict the emotion from a user's comment.

 ## Streamlit web app